 The Acupuncture Association of Chartered Physiotherapists (AACP) is a professional network affiliated with the Chartered Society of Physiotherapy (CSP).

 The Association represents those physiotherapists who are interested in integrating medical acupuncture into mainstream physiotherapy for the management of pain and systemic conditions.
-Around 6000 physiotherapists who use acupuncture within clinical management in both the National Health Service (NHS) and private practice are members of the AACP.
+More than 16000 physiotherapists who work within clinical management in both the National Health Service (NHS) and private practice have so far been trained by the AACP.

 The Association was founded in 1984 and has grown steadily to become the organisation that it is today.

 The AACP Board is supported by an Accountant/Financial Advisor and an Auditor.
 The Accountant and Auditor are paid for work done at standard commercial rates.
 The CEO and the AACP Office Team in Peterborough provide administrative and management support in line with the strategy as set out by the AACP Board.